5 Good Reasons to Fly to Malta

 The Boat Trips are Brilliant

 I love an aul’ boat trip when I’m discovering somewhere new.
 What’s not to like?
 You get a break from crowded streets, and you get to float past attractions and landmarks from a whole new vantage point.
 Now there are boat trips that are just ok, and ones that are really worth doing.
-I took two boat trips here and so far, Malta is two-for-two.

 On Malta island itself, the spectacular Grand Harbour is without question a must-see.
 There are loads of elevated vantage points in Valetta where you can get spectacular views over the harbour, but there’s nothing quite like experiencing the harbour, from the inside out as it were.